lavanya-kovi/Sentinal-AI/README.md

 ---

-## Repository contents

-The full implementation, including every experiment with its plots and outputs, lives in **`SentinelAI.ipynb`**, which renders directly on GitHub — the clearest way to review the actual work.
-The API service (`api/`), model definition (`models/`), standalone training script, and experimental metrics (`results/`) are also included.

-> *Note: the Home Credit dataset is not redistributed here; it is available from Kaggle under its own terms.*

----

 ## Limitations and future direction

 - The current feature set caps predictive power at roughly 0.74 AUC; incorporating richer signals (credit-bureau history, prior application data) is the most direct path toward a higher ceiling.